Turnitin: Frequently Asked Questions

 The Texas Tech University license with Turnitin specifies that students retain copyright to their submitted assignments and that the assignments will be stored only temporarily and "solely for the purpose of using such papers as source material to prevent plagiarism of such papers."

-Originality Reports should usually be ready within 1 hour.
-However it may take up to 24 hours during peak times such as the middle or the end of semesters when many papers are being submitted to Turnitin.
+Originality Reports should usually be ready within 1 hour, and most are returned within a few minutes.
+However, it may take up to 24 hours during peak times such as the end of semesters when many papers are being submitted to Turnitin.

 Contact us if you experience technical problems with Turnitin.